RedHatInsights/insights-data-schemas/docs/internal-pipeline/incoming_sqs_messages.md

 }
 ```

-The most important sub-attribute is `key` that can be used to access data in S3 bucket.
+The most important sub-attribute is `key` that can be used to access data in S3
+bucket.
+It is the unique identifier of an object stored in S3.

 #### Structure of `Attributes` sub-attribute

 This is simple Python dictionary with following attributes:

 * `SenderId` (string) ID of message sender
-* `ApproximateFirstReceiveTimestamp` (string) time stamp when the message was first received
+* `ApproximateFirstReceiveTimestamp` (string) time stamp with moment when the message was first received
 * `ApproximateReceiveCount` (string) how many times the message was received (usually 1)
-* `SentTimestamp` (string) time stamp when the message was sent
+* `SentTimestamp` (string) time stamp with moment when the message was sent

 ## Examples

+The following examples can be used to test the actual code or validators.
+Please note that `RequestId` and other sensitive information are changed
+accordingly so no real info is exposed.

 ### Structure returned when the queue is empty